Shopify themes overview

 The Shopify Theme Store is one of the first stops in a merchant’s journey to launching their online store.
 As a Partner, you can create themes for the Shopify Theme Store and reach an international audience of millions of entrepreneurs.

-After July 15, 2021, any Shopify Partner can submit a theme to the Shopify Theme Store.
 To be accepted into to the Shopify Theme Store, themes must meet strict technical, maintenance, and support requirements.
 You should review these requirements before you start developing a theme for the store.

 Building apps that integrate with themes